abdnaqeeb/IdentifiersDictionaryAndGrammatic/Grammatic.md

 - Index
 - Measurement

-Many developers use the word "number" as part of the variable name stands for count of something.
-For example a variable hold the count of students may has a name like `studentsNumber` or `numberOfStudents`.
-We recommend to avoid using the `number` word such way, because it misleads when it comes in a variable like `serialNumber` or `packageNumber`, in those two example variables they do not represent a numeric value, instead usually `serialNumber` is a string contains many digits and sometimes string characters, `packageNumber` is more misleading because it can mean the count of packages or the serial number of package.
+Many developers use the word "number" as part of the variable name to hold the count of something.
+For example a variable hold the count of students may have a name like `studentsNumber` or `numberOfStudents`.
+Actually we recommend to avoid using the `number` word in such way, because it misleads in some occasions. when it comes in a variable like `serialNumber` or `packageNumber`, in those two example variables they do not represent a numeric value, instead usually `serialNumber` is a string contains many digits and sometimes string characters, `packageNumber` is more misleading because it can mean the count of packages or the serial number of package.

 #### String type